 - Special revenue funds are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes.
-The School District's special revenue fund is the Food Service Fund.
+The School District's special revenue funds are the Food Service Fund and Student Activities Fund.
 Any operating deficit generated by these activities is the responsibility of the General Fund. - Capital projects funds are used to record bond proceeds or other revenue and the disbursement of invoices specifically designated for acquiring new school sites, buildings, equipment, technology upgrades, and remodeling and repairs.
 The funds operate until the purpose for which they were created is accomplished.
-The School District's nonmajor capital projects fund is the Sinking Fund. - Debt service funds are used to record tax, interest, and other revenue for payment of interest, principal, and other expenditures on long-term debt.
+The School District's nonmajor capital projects funds are the Sinking Fund and 2018 Building and Site Capital Projects Fund. - Debt service funds are used to record tax, interest, and other revenue for payment of interest, principal, and other expenditures on long-term debt.